gael-millot/fisher_for_vcf/README.md

 <br /><br />

-**reports**: folder containing all the reports of the different processes including the *fisher_for_vcf.config* file used, *vcf_csq_subfield_titles.txt* (control file indicating the names of the CSQ subfields, as indicated in the header of the VCF file analyzed), *vcf_info_field_titles.txt* (control file indicating the names of the INFO fields, as indicated in the header of the VCF file analyzed)
+**reports**: folder containing all the reports of the different processes including the *nextflow.config* file used, *vcf_csq_subfield_titles.txt* (control file indicating the names of the CSQ subfields, as indicated in the header of the VCF file analyzed), *vcf_info_field_titles.txt* (control file indicating the names of the INFO fields, as indicated in the header of the VCF file analyzed)
 <br /><br />
 **Miami.png**: miami plot in the .png format.
 <br /><br />